What do you make for a toddler’s second birthday? Doesn’t matter – as long as it has lots of switches, plugs, and lights!

 Not much to say here … after all the preparations, putting everything together went quick and smooth.

 And finally this is how the finished Lichtspiel looks like (no surprise here, you’ve already seen these pictures at the very beginning of this article):

 One final tidbit about the hardware: The last picture shows the type plate I made.
-It looks like metal but it is in fact made from Laserply, an acrylic material optimized for laser engraving.
+It looks like metal but it is in fact made from Laserply, an acrylic material optimised for laser engraving.
 Its brushed silver variety is a perfect fit for creating fake metal type plates.

 Of course all this fine hardware would be rather boring if it weren’t for some software bringing it to life.
 Here are some quick trivia about the code I wrote (and that is available on GitHub):

 - For the patch panel I implemented various effects that can be activated by connecting two of the patch panel’s sockets with a cable.
 One of the effects is internally known as

 - The three sliders controlling the single LED originally used the RGB color model, with one slider each mapped to the amount of red, green, and blue in the LED’s color.
 This seemed like an obvious choice – at least for nerds like me, but for toddlers probably not so much.
 The HSV color model turned out to be a much better choice: The sliders now control hue, saturation, and brightness21 of the LED, which also makes it easy to create beautiful rainbow effects by slowly rotating the encoder and simultaneously moving the hue slider, keeping the other sliders untouched.